8 of the Best Things to Do in Cesky Krumlov This Year

 The best things to do in Cesky Krumlov include a storied castle, cobbled old town, and winding river.

 Wandering along the stone streets of Cesky Krumlov feels a bit like stepping back in time.
 Narrow, winding lanes are lined with painted facades featuring decorative flourishes, and a faint aroma of dough and cinnamon often wafts through the air.
-The medieval town in southwestern Czech Republic has a well-preserved core with touches of Gothic, Renaissance and Baroque styles, landing it on UNESCO’s World Heritage List and many travel bucket lists.

 Most things to do in Cesky Krumlov revolve around the landmark castle, but the riverfront locale along the Vltava and the centuries of legacy contained here means everything from water sports to storied monasteries might land on your agenda.